luke831215/SQUAT/docs/usage.md

 			 -o <output_dir>
 			 -r <ref_seq>

 For paired-end reads, it is recommended to combine them into a single file.
-Otherwise, SQUAT also supports the input of multiple sequence files and generates multiple quality assessment reports.
+Otherwise, SQUAT also supports the input of multiple sequence files and generates multiple quality assessment reports in the same directory.

 ## Primary output

+SQUAT will generate an HTML index named after the sequencing dataset and a directory containing all the analysis information.

 `[output_dir]/[seq.html]`

-SQUAT will generate an HTML index named after the sequencing dataset and a directory containing all the analysis information.
+The table of content to link to other reports.
+(Index page)

 `[output_dir]/[seq]/[pre-assembly_report.html]`